Sykkylvsbladet

-The paper mostly covers the municipality of Sykkylven.
-It appears twice a week, on Wednesdays and Fridays, and is published in Nynorsk.
+The paper mostly covers news from Sykkylven Municipality.
+It is printed twice a week, on Wednesdays and Fridays, and is published in Nynorsk.
 The paper is edited by Frank Kjøde and it is printed by Edda Trykk Nordvest AS.

 Circulation

 According to the Norwegian Audit Bureau of Circulations and National Association of Local Newspapers, Sykkylvsbladet has had the following annual circulation: